Contractions of hyper-K\"ahler fourfolds and the Brauer group: Examples of Heegner divisors and BN contractions

-A general element of $\cD^{(1)}_{2,8}$ corresponds to a \HK\ fourfold which is birational to a moduli space $M_{(2,2B,0)}(K_2,B)$ for a K3 surface $(K_2,h_2)$ of degree two with Picard group $Pic(K_2)=\ZZ h_2$, as in Table \ref{table:heegner}.
+A general element of $\cD^{(1)}_{2,8}$ corresponds to a \HK\ fourfold which is birational to a moduli space $M_{(2,2B,0)}(K_2,B)$ for a K3 surface $(K_2,h_2)$ of degree two with Picard group $\Pic(K_2)=\ZZ h_2$, as in Table \ref{table:heegner}.
 The B-field $B$ is non-trivial and satisfies $Bh_2=0$, $B^2=1/2$, since $4Bh_2+h_2^2=2$ is not divisible by four, the value of $B^2$ is not an invariant.
-Equivalently, the Brauer class $\alpha=\alpha_B\in Br(K_2)_2$ defined by $B$ has $a_\alpha=0$, $\lambda_\alpha^2=2$.
+Equivalently, the Brauer class $\alpha=\alpha_B\in \Br(K_2)_2$ defined by $B$ has $a_\alpha=0$, $\lambda_\alpha^2=2$.
 Since $h_2^2=2$, there are $2^{20}-1$ such Brauer classes (see Thm.\ \ref{vG}.1b).

-The Brauer class $\alpha$ corresponds to a line bundle $\cL=\cL_\alpha\in Pic(C)_2$ of order two on the sextic branch curve $C\subset\PP^2$ of the double cover $K_2\rightarrow \PP^2$ (\cite{vG}, \cite{IOOV}).
-The corresponding conic bundle $p:E\rightarrow K_2$ was discussed in Proposition \ref{c2order2}.
+The Brauer class $\alpha$ corresponds to a line bundle $\cL=\cL_\alpha\in \Pic(C)_2$ of order two on the sextic branch curve $C\subset\PP^2$ of the double cover $K_2\rightarrow \PP^2$ (see \S \ref{Brauerd2}, \cite{vG}, \cite{IOOV}).
+In Proposition \ref{c2order2} we constructed a conic bundle $p:E=E_\alpha\rightarrow K_2$ with this Brauer class and with $K_E^3=12$.
 We recall that the push-forward $\cL$ to $\PP^2=\PP^2_y$ has a resolution which determines a symmetric $3\times 3$ matrix $M(y)$ whose entries are homogeneous polynomials of degree two as in the proof of Prop.\ \ref{c2order2}.
 This matrix defines a Verra threefold, a conic bundle $V'_K$ over $\PP^2$ (with singular fibers over $C$):

-The pull-back of this conic bundle along $g$ to $K_2$ is birationally isomorphic to a conic bundle $p:E\rightarrow K_2$ whose Brauer class is defined by $\alpha$ and we showed in Prop.\ \ref{c2order2} that $K_E^3=12$.
+The pull-back of this conic bundle along $g$ to $K_2$ is birationally isomorphic by contracting one of the irreducible divisors over $C$ to the conic bundle $p:E\rightarrow K_2$ whose Brauer class is $\alpha$.